swilgosz/hanamimastery/data/episodes/16-extract-your-business-layer.md

 source: https://github.com/hanamimastery/episodes/tree/main/016
 ---

-# Your app is not your business!

-Hi there!

 ### My story - designing your domain

 In this episode of Hanami Mastery I want to talk about something different than usual, touching topic that was on back of my head for a while already.
 Today I won't cover a particular gem nor tool but rather the approach to tackle the **difficulty of solving business problems using software**.